‘PEOPLE SAY THAT OUR ONLINE COURSES HAVE CHANGED THEIR CAREERS & LIVES’

 ‘THE COURSE IS DELIVERED IN DIGESTIBLE BITS FOR THOSE OF US ON-THE-GO’

 Last year, DeBerry was recruited to turnaround a campus at a career technical college.
-“Not only did my earnings increase once again, the knowledge I gained at HBX played a significant role in my success managing campus operations.
+“Not only did my earnings increase once again, the knowledge I gained at HBX played a significant role in my success in managing campus operations.
 I understood how to read P & L statements and how to read and interpret data that influenced my strategic plans for the campus.”

 Jenna Pollack has a similar story.
 A freelance dancer in New York, she took CORe during the summer of 2016, hoping to use it to shift her career toward the choreographic and producing side of the field.
 While she first found it difficult, Pollack says it ultimately has paid dividends.
 “For a more untraditional candidate like myself, I would warn that one’s curiosity has to be really piqued and aligned with the course to make it through,” says Pollack.
 “Still, the value placed on being an active member of the online community through discussions was invaluable to my understanding of the material.
 It also drew me back in when I was feeling frustrated, or like I didn’t belong in a business class as an artist.
 The course is set up to relay information in many ways for many types of learners, and in digestible bits for those of us really on-the-go. “